-The Personnel Services Department will charge back Departments for the cost of training for employees who do not notify the Personnel Services Department, in writing, of their inability to attend the courses for which they have registered.
+The Human Resources Department will charge back Departments for the cost of training for employees who do not notify the Human Resources Department, in writing, of their inability to attend the courses for which they have registered.
 The amount of the charge back to the Department will be the estimated cost of the empty seat for that training course.
-Departments may avoid this charge by ensuring that written cancellation is received by the Personnel Services Department at least one (1) full business day prior to the start of the class or by substituting the employee with another to fill the reserved seat.
-Any funds transferred to the Personnel Services Department for "no show" employees will be used to meet additional County training needs.
+Departments may avoid this charge by ensuring that written cancellation is received by the Human Resources Department at least one (1) full business day prior to the start of the class or by substituting the employee with another to fill the reserved seat.
+Any funds transferred to the Human Resources Department for "no show" employees will be used to meet additional County training needs.

 Participation in the tuition reimbursement program is available to all County employees provided they meet or exceed the one (1) year requirement as having served as a full time employee.

 Requests for reimbursement should be made no later than thirty (30) calendar days after completion of the course(s) and no later than September 15th of each year.
 Reimbursement for tuition shall only be made to employees who are on the active payroll at the time of the reimbursement request.
 Tuition assistance shall not be paid by the County if the same or similar benefit is provided by the Veteran’s Administration or other similar financial resource.

 Separation from the County